MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/error-handling/live-error-handling-winrt.md

 The XSAPI async methods have some code that runs synchronously when a method is called.
 The synchronous code does work such as validating the input arguments, and then starting the async operations or actions.

-So, even calling the async methods can result in an exception – although this shouldn’t happen for normal scenarios (i.e. programmer error, not network error).
+So, even calling the async methods can result in an exception – although this shouldn't happen for normal scenarios (i.e. programmer error, not network error).

 Be conscious of this possibility, and program defensively by validating input and by testing your code thoroughly during development.
 Whether you put a try/catch around the call itself, or place a try/catch at a higher level in the callstack, the important thing is to have a try/catch.